-As of March 19, 2021, there were 226,646,922 shares of our Common Stock outstanding.
+As of the preliminary filing date (March 19, 2021), there were 226,646,922 shares of our Common Stock outstanding.
 You may vote all of the shares of our Common Stock that you own at the close of business on the record date.
 You may cast one vote for each share that you own.
 We do not have cumulative voting rights for the election of directors.